In May of 2023, I received some of the most frightening news a woman can hear,

 From there, my doctor asked me not to interrupt until he finished his spiel (his word, not mine), but it didn't matter.
 Everything after that sounded like I was underwater.
 He talked about a bilateral mastectomy, breast implants and how I was the perfect candidate for them and how it was gonna be easy-peasy, 1 2 3.

-Not a great start to what I'd imagined would probably be a long process.
+Not a great start to what I'd imagined was going to be a long process.

 A second opinion: